Skip to main content

 Client Parallel Processing

-This feature allows the system to process your clients synchronously during scanning for eligible clients before moving ahead with distribution.
-If disabled, the system will process the leads synchronously with the scanning process.
+Client Parallel Processing in LeadExec allows the system to process your clients synchronously during the scanning for eligible clients before moving ahead with distribution.
+If this feature is disabled, the system will process the leads synchronously with the scanning process, which may affect how quickly and efficiently leads are distributed to clients.
+This setting can be adjusted within the client distribution configuration options.

 Email Tracking